Japanese occupation of the Dutch East Indies: Background

-The Japanese population peaked in 1931 with 6,949 residents before starting a gradual decrease, largely due to economic tensions between Japan and the Netherlands Indies government.
-A number of Japanese had been sent by their government to establish links with Indonesian nationalists, particularly with Muslim parties, while Indonesian nationalists were sponsored to visit Japan.
-Such encouragement of Indonesian nationalism was part of a broader Japanese plan for an 'Asia for the Asians'.
-While most Indonesians were hopeful for the Japanese promise of an end to the Dutch racially based system, Chinese Indonesians, who enjoyed a privileged position under Dutch rule, were less optimistic.
-Japanese aggression in Manchuria and China in the late 1930s caused anxiety amongst the Chinese in Indonesia who set up funds to support the anti-Japanese effort.
+The Japanese population in Indonesia peaked in 1931 at 6,949 residents before starting a gradual decrease, largely as a result of economic tensions between Japan and the Dutch East Indies government.
+Many Japanese had been sent by their government to establish links with Indonesian nationalists, particularly with Muslim parties, while Indonesian nationalists were sponsored to visit Japan.
+Such encouragement of Indonesian nationalism was part of a broader Japanese plan for an "Asia for the Asians".
+While most Indonesians were hopeful for the Japanese promise of an end to the racially based Dutch system, Chinese Indonesians, who enjoyed a privileged position under Dutch rule, were less optimistic.
+In the late 1930s, Japanese aggression in Manchuria and China caused anxiety amongst the Chinese in Indonesia, who set up funds to support the anti-Japanese effort.
 Dutch intelligence services also monitored Japanese living in Indonesia.

-In November 1941, Madjlis Rakjat Indonesia, an Indonesian organisation of religious, political and trade union groups, submitted a memorandum to the Dutch East Indies Government requesting the mobilisation of the Indonesian people in the face of the war threat.
-The memorandum was rejected because the Government did not consider the Madjlis Rakyat Indonesia to be representative of the people.
+In November 1941, the Madjlis Rakjat Indonesia (the Indonesian People's Assembly), an Indonesian organisation of religious, political, and trade union groups, submitted a memorandum to the Dutch East Indies government requesting the mobilisation of the Indonesian people in the face of the war threat.
+The memorandum was rejected because the government did not consider Madjlis Rakyat Indonesia to be representative of the people.
 Less than four months later, the Japanese had occupied the archipelago.